jackmorrison12/personal-site/content/notes/spanner.md

 The majority of time masters are fitted with GPS clocks, and a few others called Armageddon masters are fitted with atomic clocks

-The daemon polls a variety of masters and reaches a consensus about the correct timestamp - it syccs the clocks and uses the uncertainty to narrow down the actual time
+The daemon polls a variety of masters and reaches a consensus about the correct timestamp - it syncs the clocks and uses the uncertainty to narrow down the actual time

 Both GPS and Atomic clocks are used since they have different failure rates and scenarios - this reduces uncertainty